oodle

 Startup

 When you open noodle, it runs a refresh which brings it up to date with the current state of the working directory.
-You may be prompted to deal with conflicts, deleted files, duplicate file names, new files etc. But noodle tries to stay out of your hair.
+You may be prompted to deal with conflicts or deleted files etc. But noodle tries to handle as much as it can automatically.

 Making Changes